-If you want to plan for your financial future, it helps to understand risk.
 If you understand the risks associated with investing and you know how much risk you are comfortable taking, you can make informed decisions and improve your chances of achieving your goals.

 Risk is the possibility of losing some or all of your original investment.
-Often, higher-risk investments offer the chance of greater returns, but there's also more chance of losing money.
+Often, higherrisk investments offer the chance of greater returns, but there's also more chance of losing money.
 Risk means different things to different people.
 How you feel about it depends on your individual circumstances and even your personality.
 Your investment goals and timescales will also influence how much risk you're willing to take.
-What you come out with is your 'risk profile'.
+What you come out with is your 'risk profile'